weavora/wunit/README.md

 The ``click()`` and ``submit()`` methods both return a ``Crawler`` object.
-These methods are the best way to browse your application as it takes care of a lot of things for you, like detecting the HTTP method from a form and giving you a nice API for uploading files.
+These methods are the best way to browse your application as it takes care of a lot of things for you, like detecting the HTTP method in a form and giving you a nice API for uploading files.